Sabellianism: Monarchianism

 Tertullian was one of the Logos theologians and strongly opposed Monarchianism.
 "The treatise Against Praxeas is widely recognized as Tertullian's greatest work on the Trinity.
 The view apparently taught by Praxeas has come to be called 'modalism', thanks to that designation appearing in Adolf von Harnack's History of Dogma (1897).
 Tertullian simply calls his opponent a 'monarchian'."

 "Adolph Von Harnack coined the term 'Modalism' for this 2nd-century doctrine, which referred to the Trinity as consisting of 'three modes or aspects of one divine existence'."

-Following Tertullian, "The Latin Fathers... called them 'patripassians' because they have identified the Father and the Son to such an extent that they believed that it was the Father who suffered and died on the cross."
+Following Tertullian, "The Latin Fathers ... called them 'patripassians' because they have identified the Father and the Son to such an extent that they believed that it was the Father who suffered and died on the cross."

 Sabellius

 Sabellianism is named after Sabellius (fl. c.
 215), who taught a form of it in Rome in the 3rd century.
 None of his writings have survived, and all that is known about him comes from his opponents.

 Monarchianism had come to Sabellius via the teachings of Noetus and Praxeas.
 Noetus was excommunicated from the Church after being examined by council, and Praxeas is said to have recanted his modalistic views in writing, teaching again his former faith.
 Sabellius likewise was excommunicated by council in Alexandria, and after complaint of this was made to Rome, a second council then assembled in Rome and also ruled against Sabellianism.

 Johann Lorenz von Mosheim, German Lutheran theologian who founded the pragmatic school of church historians, argued that Sabellius described God as three in one sense but one in another.
 "Sabellius held to the simple unity of the person and nature of God."
 However, the form of Sabellianism taught by Sabellius is not the same as Monarchianism.
 He did not believe that the Father, Son, and Holy Spirit are simply three names for the same Reality.
 He "believed the distinction of Father, Son, and Holy Spirit, described in the Scriptures, to be a real distinction, and not a mere appellative or nominal one."
 He maintained that, just like a man is one person, but has a body, a soul, and a spirit, so God is one Person, yet in that Person, the Father, the Son, and the Holy Spirit can be discriminated.

+“Sabellius, according to the account of Epiphanius, used the comparison of the sun; which is one body, but has three powers, namely, its circular form, its power of illuminating, and its power of heating.
+This comparison was intended to show, that in the one divine person there are three distinct things, which are not to be confounded.”

+“It appears from these comparisons [the sun and the man] that Sabellius did not believe the Father, Son, and Holy Spirit were three names for the same thing... but rather three distinct things which exist together in the one Divine Person.”